 However, given the numbers of people wanting to take out this form of mortgage, the Financial Conduct Authority has been monitoring the advice standards of firms active in this area.
 The regulator says it has five principal areas of concern:

-- Firms’ cases files not evidencing that equity release is suitable for the customer, for example traditional mortgages may be more suitable in some cases
+- Firms’ cases files not evidencing that equity release is suitable for the customer, for example, traditional mortgages may be more suitable in some cases

 - Firms not doing more to challenge customers over what may be inadvisable reasons to release equity.
-Consumers may contact advisers assuming that a lifetime mortgage is the right solution for them, but advisers must still ensure that this really is the case
+Consumers may contact advisers assuming that a lifetime mortgage is a right solution for them, but advisers must still ensure that this really is the case

 - Firms failing to take into account all appropriate customer circumstances when giving advice

 - Firms failing to fully explain to customers the costs of compounding interest over a long period of time.
 This means that equity release can be an expensive way to meet a short-term borrowing need.
 It also means that customers who have the means to pay a fee upfront should do so, with the FCA commenting on one case where the fee effectively increased by a factor of 25 after the interest on the fee accumulated over a long period

 - Firms not making it clear just how significant the costs of exiting an equity release contract can be.
 Some customers may seek to do this if their financial circumstances change at a later date, such as if they wished to downsize to a new property